Characters of the Marvel Cinematic Universe: M–Z: Ramonda

 Ramonda (portrayed by Angela Bassett) is the Queen Mother of Wakanda, wife of T'Chaka, and mother of T'Challa and Shuri.
 She stands by her son's side as Queen mother when he becomes King of Wakanda, but is soon forced into exile when N'Jadaka seemingly-defeats T'Challa in ritual combat and seizes the throne.
-T'Challa actor Chadwick Boseman noted that Ramonda "is one of the advisors that [T'Challa] would look to... for some of the answers of what his father might want or might do.
-She may not be exactly right all the time, but she definitely has insights."
 In 2018, she becomes the Queen regnant of Wakanda, and in 2023, she reunites with her children after they are restored to life.
 In 2024, her son dies of an illness and Ramonda is reinstated as Queen regnant of Wakanda.
 In 2025, Wakanda is attacked by the nation of Talokan, their leader Namor floods the throne room of the palace, and Ramonda drowns after saving Riri Williams from the water.